igordot/sns/routes/index.md

 ## Routes for comparing groups of samples

-There are additional routes for comparing groups of samples after individual samples are processed with a generic route.
+Some protocols require analysis of multiple samples simultaneously, such as tumor-normal or treatment-control combinations.
-They depend on the output of the generic routes and must be run from the same directory.
+There are additional routes for comparing groups of samples after individual samples are processed with a generic sample-centric route.
-Before running, manually add proper group names or pairs to the `samples.groups.csv` or `samples.pairs.csv` files (depending on the comparison type).
+These routes depend on the output of the generic routes and must be run from the same directory.
 Available comparison routes:

-* [rna-star-groups-dge](rna-star-groups-dge): Differential gene expression using DESeq2 for the `rna-star` results.
+* [rna-star-groups-dge](rna-star-groups-dge): Differential gene expression for the `rna-star` results.
-* [wes-pairs-snv](wes-pairs-snv): Somatic variant detection for the `wes` results.
+* [wes-pairs-snv](wes-pairs-snv): Somatic variant detection for the `wes` or `rna-snv` results.
 * [chip-pairs-peaks](chip-pairs-peaks): Peak calling for the `chip` results.

-Each route has a description with more specific details.
+Each route has a description with more details regarding its output.